TUITION FEES FOR DEPENDANTS OF 457 VISA HOLDERS

 Yes, there are two financial hardship provisions.

 1. Your combined gross family income.
-If your combined family taxable income is $75 000 or less (gross) a year, you are eligible to apply for a fee exemption.
+If your combined gross family income is $75 000 or less a year before tax and other deductions are made, you are eligible to apply for a fee waiver.

 The waiver is not ongoing.
 You will need to apply each year and produce evidence to support your application.